bet365 Cheltenham offer: Get £30 in free bets for the festival

 Why bet at Cheltenham at bet365?

 Most bettors come for the £30 in bet credits but stay for the excellent service.
-Bet365 are one of the most trusted names in the online sports gambling industry, with millions of regular users across the UK and Ireland.
+Bet365 is among the most trusted names in the online sports gambling industry, with millions of regular users across the UK and Ireland.
 Here are just three of the advantages of choosing bet365 for your Cheltenham Festival bets.

 Generous odds are already available on the most popular selections of the week.
-Check a betting odds comparison app, and you’ll quickly notice that bet365 are more generous than most of the competition.
+Check a betting odds comparison app, and you’ll quickly notice that bet365 is more generous than most of the competition.

 Members have several ways to bet on the top races from Prestbury Park, including the Cheltenham Gold Cup.
 In addition to the win and place options, you can also wager on match betting, forecast, number of finishers, the favourite to win, and more.